gekatateam/neptunus/plugins/processors/starlark/README.md

  - Golang int -> Starlark Int -> Golang int64
  - Golang uint -> Starlark Int -> Golang uint64
  - Golang bool <-> Starlark Bool
- - Golang float -> starlark Float -> Gloang float64
+ - Golang float -> Starlark Float -> Gloang float64
- - Golang array or slice -> starlark List -> gloang slice
+ - Golang array or slice -> Starlark List -> Gloang slice
- - Golang map[string]T <-> starlark Dict
+ - Golang map[string]T <-> Starlark Dict

 Remember that any method returns a **copy** of the data, not a reference.
 So if you need to update the data, you need to update a routing key, label, field or tag directly.